 With more than 130 years of experience educating the blind and visually impaired, the Western Pennsylvania School for Blind Children’s Outreach Program provides vital information, consultation and direct services to hundreds of visually impaired students, agencies, school districts, intermediate units and families throughout the region.
-The program is dedicated to helping parents and educators make real, tangible impact in the quality of education of students with visual impaired throughout western Pennsylvania.
+The program is dedicated to helping parents and educators make a real, tangible impact on the quality of education of students with visual impairments throughout western Pennsylvania.

 WPSBC Outreach Offers: